gamemanual0/gm0/source/docs/common-mechanisms/index.rst

+.. include:: <isonum.txt>

 Common Mechanisms
 =================

-This chapter covers suggestions for design of common components of FTC robots: drivetrain, linear motion (slides and lifts), claws, intakes, and more.
+This chapter covers suggestions for design of common components of FTC\ |reg| robots: drivetrain, linear motion (slides and lifts), claws, intakes, and more.

 .. toctree::
    :maxdepth: 1